sarthak-p/tiktok-clone/README.md

 # TikTok Clone

-Tik Tok Clone with ReactJS.
+Tik Tok Clone with ReactJS hosted using Firebase.

 <!-- ### Technologies Used